Divorce Probably Won’t Make You Happier, Study Says

 Even more dramatically, the researchers also found that two-thirds of unhappily married spouses who stayed married reported that their marriages were happy five years later.
 In addition, the most unhappy marriages reported the most dramatic turnarounds: among those who rated their marriages as very unhappy, almost eight out of 10 who avoided divorce were happily married five years later.

-The research team used data collected by the National Survey of Family and Households, a nationally representative survey that extensively measures personal and marital happiness.
+The research team used data collected by the National Survey of Family and Households, a nationally representative survey that evaluates marital problems and extensively measures personal and marital happiness.
 Out of 5,232 married adults interviewed in the late eighties, 645 reported being unhappily married.
 20 Five years later, these same adults were interviewed again.
 Some had divorced or separated and some had stayed married.

 The study found that on average unhappily married adults who divorced were no happier than unhappily married adults who stayed married when rated on any of 12 separate measures of psychological well-being.
 Divorce did not typically reduce symptoms of depression, raise self-esteem, or increase a sense of mastery.
 This was true even after controlling for race, age, gender, and income.
 Even unhappy spouses who had divorced and remarried were no happier on average than those who stayed married.
 “Staying married is not just for the children’s sake.
 Some divorce is necessary, but results like these suggest the benefits of divorce have been oversold,” says Waite.